seryckd/TripleThing/README.md

 It was only ever tested on OSX so I've no idea if it will run on anything else.
 [There's video footage here](https://seryckd.github.io/TripleThing/).

+*Update*
+Converted to maven.
+Found some old code that was pulled in that I lost the source for.
+Included as decompiled code (/utils).